Lewis Silkin expands practice in Hong Kong

 Lewis Silkin Hong Kong launched in 2015 and, following its conversion to a Hong Kong partnership with effect from 15 January 2019, the firm becomes one of the largest employment, immigration and incentives specialists in the region.

 The new practice will be led by employment partner and head of Lewis Silkin Hong Kong, Kathryn Weaver, along with fellow partner Andrew Wanambwa, who specialises in dispute resolution.
 Both Kathryn and Andrew are dual-qualified in Hong Kong and England & Wales.
-Immigration partner Antonia Grant will continue to run the Asia Pacific immigration practice for the Hong Kong firm.

 The local practice will be further bolstered by the hires of Catherine Leung and Kenneth Leung.